 Two more newcomers to South End boast impressive outdoor gathering spaces.
 Pour your own beer and wine at Hoppin‘, where lawn games await on the patio.
 And, toast with a craft cocktail and sharable small plates at Zeppelin.

 This bustling area of town features several noteworthy patios within just a few blocks, with more exciting projects in the works.
+Brewers at 4001 Yancey has both covered and uncovered seating, with views of the big games from every angle.

 The Broken Spoke extends their community atmosphere onto an outdoor patio dotted with umbrellas for sunny days.